Most SEO tools analyze. They don't act.

 Test linking approaches

-Internal linking can make or break a page's performance.
+Internal linking is one of the most important factors in a page's performance.
 We test different linking strategies (anchor text, link placement, link density) to find what moves the needle for your site specifically.

 Measure what drives results

 We track the performance of test variations over time, isolating which changes actually drove improvements in rankings, traffic, and revenue.
-No guessing, just data.
+No guessing, just data from controlled SEO experiments.

 Scale the winners

 Once we know what works, we apply those winning approaches across all relevant pages on your site.
-The insights from testing inform the work our agents do on page creation and linking.
+The insights from SEO experimentation inform the work our agents do on page creation and linking.

 Title structures